BenChis/instagram_login/README.md

-# Instagram log in componenent
+# Instagram log in component

 ## Welcome! 👋